Medically reviewed by Drugs.com. Last updated on Apr 15, 2019.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience short-term pain.
-Have patient report immediately to prescriber vision changes, eye pain, severe eye irritation, shortness of breath, excessive weight gain, swelling of arms or legs, bradycardia, or muscle weakness (HCAHPS).
+Have patient report immediately to prescriber vision changes, eye pain, severe eye irritation, shortness of breath, excessive weight gain, swelling of arms or legs, abnormal heartbeat, signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), skin discoloration from pale to blue or red, numbness or tingling in hands or feet, cold extremities, painful extremities, wounds on fingers or toes, slow heartbeat, or muscle weakness (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.